Stage presence

 When your hands betray you

-"Sometimes in coaching I resolve something that is not working in the voice by adjusting the gesture that is manifesting.
-For example, for someone who is too shy, I will have them open their hands wide as if they want to embrace the audience."
+In coaching, something that is not working in the voice can be resolved by adjusting the gesture that is manifesting.
+For example, for someone who is too shy, you have them open their hands wide as if they wanted to embrace the audience.

 FROM STAGE FRIGHT TO FLOW